Cosmo-Tech/apinventory/README.md

-# Cosmo Tech automatic deployments inventory
+# Automatic inventory of Cosmo Tech platforms

 This program intends to list existing deployments of Cosmo Tech tenants.